 We would be remiss if we did not address COVID-19 and its impact on the birthing process.
 Regular stress associated with pregnancy and birth is normal and this virus adds an additional layer of stress.
 Birthing alone without the support of a partner or doula likely was not in the birth plan nor was being separated from one’s newborn or having to delay breast / chestfeeding.
 Giving birth in a hospital where others are being treated for COVID-19 can be an unpleasant experience for some.
 Navigating birth under such conditions can have a profound impact on the birthing parent and family in the days, weeks, months and sometimes years following birth.

 It is imperative that one refrains from attempting to self-diagnose or suffer in silence.
 Help is available.
 We encourage you to seek mental health care with a licensed mental health professional sooner than later to assist you with navigating through the experience.
 We recommend that those needing postpartum support search for mental health professionals with a specialization in perinatal mood and anxiety disorders (PMADs) through Postpartum Support International.
 Most mental health professionals have moved their services to virtual formats given the current state of the nation which has made mental health care easily accessible.
 Psychology Today is an option where one can search to view profiles of mental health providers based upon personal preference (location, specialty, insurance type etc.).
 S.N.
-Turner and Associates has created a free, self-guided course titled, “Is Counseling Really For Me?” to answer common questions related to counseling including the differences between the various types of mental health providers.
+Turner and Associates has a dedicated webpage to provide answers to common questions related to counseling (click here).
 Be sure to refer to our March 20, 2020 blog entry for information related to COVID-19 and breast / chestfeeding.